 Several hours later, a hidden hatch opened near one of the geothermal plants and a tiny, unmanned submarine slipped out.
 The vessel quickly departed, humming along on a course significantly different from the one the heroes had taken.

 She woke up.

-“You have just been decanted from your growth capsule.
-A breathing and feeding tube was inserted down your throat, which is the source of your discomfort.
-It should heal within a few hours, according to my files.”
-Circe replied promptly, her voice seeming slightly relieved.
-“As the Mistress is presumed captured, it is left to me to assist you in coming to terms with your situation.
-How may I assist you?”
+“You’ve just been decanted from your growth capsule, Miss Lilith.
+While in the capsule, tubes to allow breathing and feeding were placed in your throat, which I believe are the source of your discomfort.
+If this is the case, the abrasion should heal within a few hours.”
+Circe replied promptly, the AI’s voice almost seeming relieved.
+“The Mistress is presumed captured or slain, and it has been left to me to assist you.
+How may I be of assistance?”

 “First I would like something to wear.”
 Lilith told the AI, folding her arms and shivering slightly at the cool air.
 “I’d also like an explanation as to what happened to Amber.
 I find myself confused.”